wmjordan/Codist/README.md

 * **Size restriction**

-    Sometimes the size of Quick Info can take up a lot of space.
+    Sometimes the Quick Info can take up a lot of space, covering almost half of the screen.
 It is possible to limit its size with *Super Quick Info*.

   ![Super Quick Info 7](doc/super-quick-info-7.png)